 - transfer points from a family member: usually instant but can take up to an hour

-- buy wine through Qantas Wine: usually instant but can take up to 24 hours
+- buy wine through Qantas Wine: usually within 24 hours but can take up to five business days

 - buy top-up Qantas Points: instant but the most expensive option

 More longer-term, you can earn Qantas Points by:

 - signing up to a Qantas Points-earning credit card